Locals pay 12p Warburton Bridge tolls to ease 'horrendous' traffic

 People living near a privately-owned toll bridge are paying its "archaic" fee for drivers to cut traffic jams.

-Local residents have paid up to £25 a day in drivers' tolls reduce "horrendous" congestion, said the Warburton Toll Bridge Action Group.
+Local residents have prepaid up to £25 a day in drivers' tolls to reduce "horrendous" congestion, said the Warburton Toll Bridge Action Group.

 Bridge owners Peel Ports said they are planning an automated payment system.

 A spokeswoman for Trafford Council said they hope to meet with Peel Ports, the neighbouring Warrington Council and campaigners in January to discuss what can be done "in the immediate and shorter term".

 A toll has been charged for more than 150 years since the bridge first opened in 1863.
 Currently, all vehicles wishing to cross are charged 12p, with a daily pass available for 25p.

 Action group founder Mark Broadstock said some nights, it can take "over an hour to drive a few miles, which should take around five minutes".

 "We would like Peel to remove the tolls in their entirety - they are archaic and not fit for purpose in today's fast-paced world."